Why the cheapest credit card processing may cost you more

 These fees and their structures can be hidden from merchants, making them difficult to determine in a discount rate scenario.
 As a result, controlling these fees and noting if they rise or fall over time is almost impossible for the average business owner.
 What looks like a "discount rate" or good deal right now may prove to be nothing of the sort after a few months of transactions.

 Probably the biggest thing you need to know is that the cheapest credit card processing plans often are no frills.
-And in the world of payments today, the frills can be very important.
+In the world of payments today, the frills can be very important.
 For example, along with the terminal or POS system that you'll be using; are security solutions such as encryption available to you?
 Are your devices chip-enabled or ready to read those cards that now tout a microchip?
 Data security and fraud prevention are major considerations in any small business' plan to accept payments and you should know if these services are available to you and at what cost.
 In many instances, today, these data security and fraud prevention services are bundled and packaged specifically for small businesses—and often integrated directly with the payment processing—so that they're both approachable and affordable.
 In addition, what customer service is available to you and when?
 Will you be able to reach a representative during the hours your business operates?